kotsabo/LiveMarket/README.md

 # LiveMarket

-<b>For this application, i have used AlamofireObjectMapper library to handle the REST service and serialize the response to object.
-I have also used SwiftEventBus which is an event handler library.
+<b>For this application, I have used AlamofireObjectMapper library to handle the REST service and serialize the response to object.
+I have also used SwiftEventBus in order to handle events.
 Finally, I have used PureLayout in order to manipulate some constraints more easily.
 All of them are open source libraries under MIT license.</b>

-<b>I have used MVC architectural pattern.
-Although, for a project of this scale it wasn't a necessity, and it increases the number of classes, it makes it easier to handle changes and provides decoupled dependencies.</b>
+<b>I have used MVC architectural pattern in order to have distinguished my models, views and controllers.</b>

 This app includes: